mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 Pool cluster options includes [pool option documentation](#pool-options) that will be used when creating new pools.

-Specific options for pool cluster are :
+Specific options for pool cluster are:

 |                     option | description                                                                                                                                                                                    |   type    | default  |
 |---------------------------:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------:|:--------:|